lorenzhohmann/terraform-openstack-rke2/examples/hs-fulda/README.md

 }
 ```

-Access WordPress using the `EXTERNAL-IP` from the following command:
+Access WordPress using the `EXTERNAL-IP` from the `my-release-wordpress` LoadBalancer service:

 ```sh
 kubectl get svc -n default -w my-release-wordpress
 ```

+The allocation of `EXTERNAL-IP` can take a few minutes.

 ### Step 7: Clean Up